DieterC1984/smartpoolconnect-owner/README.md

 You need:

-- SmartPoolConnect owner portal credentials, or
+- SmartPoolConnect owner portal credentials, and
-- a valid SmartPoolConnect session cookie for debugging/testing purposes, and
 - the pool UUID used by the SmartPoolConnect owner portal.

 Do not publish credentials, session cookies, pool UUIDs, or raw portal responses in GitHub issues.